mbuffa/mbuffa.github.io/content/articles/20201111-elixir-troubleshooting-mnesia.md

 description = "An Elixir tutorial to use Erlang's :mnesia in your cluster." date = 2020-11-11
 [taxonomies]
-tags = ["elixir", "erlang"]
+tags = ["tutorial", "elixir", "erlang"]
 +++

 ## Context

 Mnesia is a powerful DBMS implemented in Erlang which you can use in your Elixir application.

 Why would you want to do that?

-* It can span over multiple nodes in your cluster, providing redundancy and recovery mechanisms.
+- It can span over multiple nodes in your cluster, providing redundancy and recovery mechanisms.
-* It prevents you from adding an external dependency like Redis, PostgreSQL, or whatever.
+- It prevents you from adding an external dependency like Redis, PostgreSQL, or whatever.
-* It provides all the features you need from a solid DBMS like transactions, locks, indices, dumps to disk, and a consistent data structure.
+- It provides all the features you need from a solid DBMS like transactions, locks, indices, dumps to disk, and a consistent data structure.

 After looking at and evaluating alternatives when working on a project at Pandascore, I finally decided to give a shot at Mnesia for storing an internal state.
 It took me a few hours to set it up correctly, but I ran into several issues that may drive anyone nearing an end of sprint crazy, so here's a few tips for it :-)